KPrince-coder/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 5.Prints 10 times the numbers, from 0-14, followed by a new line.
 6.Function draws a straight line in the terminal.
 7.Draws a diagonal line on the terminal.
+8.Prints a square, followed by a new line.